avieth/diplomacy-server/README.md

 1. Administartor creates a game, choosing a password for it.
 2. Players join the game using the administartor's chosen password.
 3. Adminstrator starts the game.
+A game cannot be started unless there are at least 3 players in the game.
+Two player diplomacy is not supported.
 4. Players use their own devices (smartphones, laptops) to view game state and issue orders.